bjmorgan/py-sc-fermi/docs/source/theory.rst

 py-sc-fermi cannot model those interactions, but it can flag when they are likely to matter.
-When a solve leaves a species above ``occupancy_warning_threshold`` (one per cent of its sites by default), it raises a ``DiluteLimitWarning`` naming the species and its occupancy.
+When a solve leaves a species above ``occupancy_warning_threshold`` (one per cent of its sites by default), it emits a ``DiluteLimitWarning`` naming the species and its occupancy.
 The same verdict is available without the warning as ``result.high_occupancy_species``, and the solved occupancy of every species as ``system.site_percentages()``.
 The threshold is a prompt to check the model against your system, not a boundary